gregorywmorris/oaken-spirits/CLOUD_BEAVER.md

 ![cbeaver connection established](images/cloud-beaver/cbeaver-connection-established.png)
     - Select **Create**
 1. Connect
-    - Select the connection from the top drop down or double click the connection on the left.
+    - Select the connection from the top drop down.
     - Select the **oaken** database
-    - **Note:** You must select the connection on the left and the database else the SQL editor will not associate with the connection.
+    - **Note:** You must select the connection and the database else the SQL editor will not associate with the connection.
 The tool is designed for multiple connections, so one must be selected.
 1. Confirm database
-    - Using the down arrows on the left opne the connection, Databases, oaken, Tables and you should see a list of tables.
+    - Using the down arrows on the left open the connection, Databases, oaken, Tables and you should see a list of tables.

         ![cbeaver mysql tables](images/cloud-beaver/cbeaver-mysql-tables.png)
     - Verify a table